vincenzozimb/DeepLearningTheory/_sources/content/bnn.md

 So the labels are not given directly by the output of the NN, but some noise is present.
 Physically speaking, we assume this noise to be regulated by a parameter $T=\beta^{-1}$ that we call "temperature", as usualy done in statistical mechanics.

-The distribution over the inputs $x$ is not being modelled, so, from a bayesian point of view, $x$ can be formally be regarder as a hyperparameter.
+The distribution over the inputs $x$ is not being modelled, so, from a bayesian point of view, $x$ can be formally regarder as a hyperparameter.

 We assume the parameters $\theta$ to be rvs, with some prior $p(\theta)$.